day8/re-frame/README.md

 Via the interplay between `ratom` and `reaction`, changes to `app-db` are pushed into the pipeline, causing new DOM to pop out the other end, and be displayed on our page.

 But we don't have to bother ourselves with most of the pipeline.
-We just write the `components` and Reagent/React will look after the rest.
+We just write the `components` part and Reagent/React will look after the rest.

 ### Subscribe